FAQ: Scribe For Meetings

 I’m a print-impaired meeting attendee, and I don’t know if the meeting I’m attending has been registered through Scribe for Meetings.
 What can I do?

-I frequently attend Zoom meetings.
+I frequently attend Zoom or Microsoft Teams meetings.
 What’s the easiest way for me to find out if a meeting is registered with Scribe for Meetings, and if it is, view the accessible content?

 I’m a print-impaired meeting attendee.
 Do you have any resources to help me ask the meeting host to use Scribe for Meetings?